nevin469/Currency-Converter/README.md

 # Currency-Converter
-A currency converting machine I made using python and pythonGUI
+A currency converting machine that can convert 10 currencies using python and pythonGUI